 Interested in having your pet photographed but concerned they won’t behave?
-One of the top fears my clients have is that their pet will be a holy terror and not cooperate during their session.
+One of the top fears my clients have is that their pet will not cooperate during their session.
 While I can’t guarantee your pup will be a perfect angel, I can promise that my patience will surprise you and I will ensure your photographs are frame-worthy.
-In my 7+ years experience photographing only pets, I have seen a variety of breeds, sizes, personalities and unexpected incidents during sessions.
+In my 10+ years experience photographing only pets, I have seen a variety of breeds, sizes, personalities and unexpected incidents during sessions.
 Here are the top 5 things to expect in your photo session.

 1. If your pet is treat motivated, they will go bananas for my Pupperoni treats.
 Sometimes they cause more harm than good with such heightened stimulus, but I will guage your pet’s interest and adjust my techniques accordingly.